Johncvieri/Oto-YT/RAILWAY_DEPLOYMENT.md

 ## Important Notes

-- **Build Time**: The first deployment may take 5-10 minutes as it builds the Docker image with ffmpeg and other dependencies
+- **Build Time**: The first deployment may take 5-10 minutes as it installs dependencies with ffmpeg and other requirements
 - **Resource Usage**: The app is configured to use 1-2GB RAM due to the video processing requirements, but optimized to run only once daily per account to minimize resource consumption
 - **Storage**: Railway ephemeral storage is limited, so consider using Supabase for persistent data
 - **Process Limits**: Railway free tier has request timeout limits; the daily schedule helps manage these limitations effectively